MUCI/jquery-usos/doc/api/core.panic.md

 $.usosCore.panic([response])
 ============================

 Display a "panic screen".
+This should be called when unexpected errors are encountered, especially after you receive an unexpected HTTP 400 error from USOS API.

-This should be called when unrecoverable errors are encountered. **Depending on the content of the response**, the user will be advised to do different things (e.g. to refresh the page, contact the administrators etc.).
+Some basic automatic heuristics will be used to analyze the content of the HTTP response and jQuery-USOS will decide what message to display to the user.
+The user may be advised to refresh the page, etc.

 The **response** parameter should be one of the following: